bgpdata/bgpdata/README.md

 [https://bgp-data.net](https://bgp-data.net/?ref=github) — A BGP (Border Gateway Protocol) Data Aggregation Service.

 BGPDATA provides researchers with real-time and historical visibility into the Internet by collecting and analyzing Border Gateway Protocol (BGP) messages from 68 (as of Aug 24 2025) [Route Views](https://www.routeviews.org/) and [RIPE NCC RIS](https://ris.ripe.net/) Collectors strategically placed around the world.
-In practice, BGPDATA delivers a real-time, searchable map of how networks across the globe interconnect to form the Internet.
+In practice, is delivers a real-time, searchable map of how all networks across the globe route traffic and interconnect to form what we know as the Internet.

 ## Data Flow
 We collect both historical and live BGP data from [Route Views](https://www.routeviews.org/) and [RIPE NCC RIS](https://ris.ripe.net/) collectors to provide comprehensive insights.